The Perfect 4 to 5 Days in Amsterdam Itinerary

 While many people just visit Amsterdam for a weekend getaway, I think that it’s a disservice to the city as there’s an abundance of things to explore and places to visit beyond a 2-day trip.

-Beyond 3 days, 4 days in Amsterdam is even more ideal as you’ll have more time to do the city justice, exploring further into Dutch and local Amsterdam culture and getting to know the city off the beaten path.
+4 days is even more ideal as you’ll have more time to do the city justice, exploring further into local culture and getting to know the city off the beaten path.

-Finally, if you have the opportunity and time to spend 5 days in Amsterdam, you’re in for a treat.
-While 4 days in Amsterdam is sufficient to explore the city to the best extent, Amsterdam is still very much a tourist city with a different pace of life compared to the rest of the country.
+Finally, if you have the opportunity and time to spend 5 days, you’re in for a treat.
+While 4 days in Amsterdam is sufficient to explore the city to the best extent, it is still very much a touristy city with a different pace of life compared to the rest of the country.

-With 5 days in Amsterdam, you’ll have the time to visit a neighboring city such as Utrecht or Rotterdam by just a short train journey, giving a full taste of the Netherlands.
+With 5 whole days, you’ll have the time to visit a neighboring city such as Utrecht or Rotterdam by just a short train journey, giving a full taste of the country.

 And if you’re wondering the best time to visit Amsterdam, keep in mind that it is a thriving city that attracts visitors year-round.
 For the best weather (and the most crowds) the summer months can be ideal.
 However, if you want to see the city decked out for the holidays, visiting in the winter can be a great choice, as well.